AndreHilario/DrivenPass/README.md

 - **Cards** (`/cards`) 🔒
   - Card Creation:
-    - Users can create secure cards with a title and content.
+    - Users can create secure cards.
   - Card Retrieval:
     - Users can list all their cards or retrieve a specific one by ID.
   - Card Deletion: